Rust armourer sues film ammunition supplier over death on set

-LOS ANGELES (AFP) - The armourer on the set of Rust sued the film's ammunition supplier on Wednesday (Jan 12), accusing him of leaving real bullets among the dummy cartridges, resulting in the fatal shooting of a cinematographer.
+LOS ANGELES • The armourer on the set of Rust sued the film's ammunition supplier on Wednesday, accusing him of leaving real bullets among the dummy cartridges, resulting in the fatal shooting of a cinematographer.

-Hannah Gutierrez-Reed was the armourer in charge of weapons on the Western movie set in New Mexico, where actor Alec Baldwin fatally shot Halyna Hutchins in October after being told his firearm was safe.
+Ms Hannah Gutierrez-Reed was the armourer in charge of weapons on the western movie set in New Mexico, where actor Alec Baldwin fatally shot Halyna Hutchins in October after being told his firearm was safe.

 Film industry safety rules completely prohibit live ammunition on sets, precisely to avoid such an accident.

-In her civil suit filed on Wednesday in a New Mexico court, Gutierrez-Reed accused supplier Seth Kenney of providing the production of Rust with ammunition that was "misrepresented as only dummy ammunition", meaning it had no gunpowder and was inert, "when it contained both dummy and live ammunition".
+In her civil suit filed in a New Mexico court, Ms Gutierrez-Reed accused supplier Seth Kenney of providing the production of Rust with ammunition that was "misrepresented as only dummy ammunition", meaning it had no gunpowder and was inert, "when it contained both dummy and live ammunition".

-According to the case documents, Gutierrez-Reed said police had discovered seven bullets suspected of being live after the tragedy.
+According to the case documents, Ms Gutierrez-Reed said the police had discovered seven bullets suspected of being live after the tragedy.

 They were distributed among a box of cartridges, a cart with other ammunition and cartridge belts intended for the actors to use as accessories.